panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 *This approach also works with creating throttled functions: `useMemo(() => throttle(callback, time), [])`.*

 If you open the [demo](https://codesandbox.io/s/use-memo-debouncing-jwsog?file=/src/FilterList.js), you'd see that typing into the input field is still debounced.

+*Note: Currently `useMemo()` re-calculates the memoized value only when the deps change.
+But possibly in the future React [could "forget"](https://reactjs.org/docs/hooks-reference.html#usememo) time to time the memoized value, which could lead to re-recreation of debounced callbacks even if the deps haven't changed.
+The `useCallback` solution presented above doesn't have this nuance.*

 ## 4. Be careful with dependencies